Orpo cabinet: Dispute over STEA grants

+Escalation to the brink of a government crisis

+The controversy escalated to the brink of a crisis on 23 June in the aftermath of the cabinet vote when all 10 members of parliament for the SFP abstained in the 88-74 confidence vote for Rydman.
+Despite of this he was able to retain office.
+Riikka Purra stated that there are remaining legal questions related to the cabinet vote and that the abstensions of the SFP had essentially swepped the rug from under the prime minister.
+Multiple members or parliament and ministers for the party echoed her opinion expressing infuriation and questioning the concept of abstaining from confidence.
+The prime minister expressed disappointment in the SFP while Adlercreutz said that the party wanted to express the severity of the situation without collapsing the government.
+Adlercreutz has described the vote decision as being about a question of coalition principles instead of one decision or organisation.
+However, the prime minister has said that the disagreements are actually not very extensive.
+He has said that the crisis is unwarranted.

+Experts stated to media outlet MTV that the power strugle is extraordinary.
+They expressed that restoration of order and the continuation of the government may require resignatition from Rydman, but that on the other hand it is in the interest of the parties that the coalition continues governing.
+Media outlets have proceeded to describe the situation as an early stage government crisis, something which the opposition and even Rydman have echoed.
+However as of the 24th politicians have not taken up the idea of a full blown government crisis.

 Opinion polling

 In June 2023, 49% of Finns predicted that the government would not be able to finish its four-year term, while 28% said that it would.
 In July 2023, the percentage of those who predicted that the government would not be able to finish its term rose to 56%, while 23% thought that it would finish its term.
 Furthermore, 32% respondents thought that the government should resign immediately, while 52% thought that it shouldn't.

 According to a survey conducted in August 2023, 23.6% of Finns were satisfied with the activities of the Orpo Cabinet, while 61.7% were not.

 Despite the above-mentioned opinion polls, the support of the two largest government parties, the National Coalition Party and the Finns Party, has remained stable after the elections.
 For example, in Yle's poll in February 2024, the National Coalition was the most popular party with 22.4% supporting it, the Social Democrats the second most popular with 20.4% support, and the Finns Party the third most popular with 20.0% support.
 This has been considered a sign in various op-eds that the opposition is unable to offer and convey a decent enough alternative to the government's policy.

 The Finns Party polled 5% points lower in July 2024, with only 15.6% support remaining.